-You may round off cents to whole dollars on your return and accompanying schedules.
-To do so, drop amounts under 50 cents and increase amounts from 50 to 99 cents to the next higher dollar.
+The partnership can round off cents to whole dollars on its return and schedules.
+If the partnership does round to whole dollars, it must round all amounts.
+To round, drop amounts under 50 cents and increase amounts from 50 to 99 cents to the next dollar (for example, \$1.39 becomes \$1 and \$2.50 becomes \$3).